 Your eyes are the main focal point of your face.
 Make them really shine with our eye rejuvenation techniques.
-Dr. Picerno and Dr. Cote have been providing blepharoplasty procedures and eye rejuvenation techniques to patients for years, and they are experts in this procedure.
+Dr. Picerno and Dr. Cote have been providing blepharoplasty procedures and eye rejuvenation techniques to patients in the Denver area for years, and they are experts in this procedure.

 *actual patient of blepharoplasty-eyelid-rejuvenation Cosmetic Surgery

 Blepharoplasty is also known as “eyelid surgery.”
 The procedure is designed to reduce puffiness, sagging skin or folds, or wrinkles in the eyelid.
 An eyelid surgery candidate may choose to have an upper blepharoplasty, lower blepharoplasty, or a combination of upper and lower blepharoplasty depending on their preferences and needs.
 During a consultation for eyelid surgery in Denver, your plastic surgeon will make a recommendation regarding which techniques will best meet your goal results for rejuvenated eyelids and an overall more awake, alert, and youthful appearance.

 Upper blepharoplasty, or upper eyelid surgery, is the plastic surgery procedure that addresses the excess skin and muscle that is hanging low on the lid.
 This tissue may be sitting on the eyelashes and causing you to unconsciously raise your eyebrows, leading to forehead wrinkles.
 It may be “hooding” on the sides of your eyes, contributing to deeper shadows.
 Sometimes there is so much excess skin that it may be blocking your peripheral vision.
 Makeup doesn’t stay where you place it and ends up migrating onto the eyebrow skin in an unappealing fashion.
 Don’t suffer through these symptoms.
 Consider a blepharoplasty.